tomdoeslinux/PixaPencil/README.md

 ## Shoutout
+Thank you to:
-_Thank you to PapaBread#3820 on Discord for helping me out with the mathematics required to add a mirror tool into the app._
+- _PapaBread#3820 on Discord for helping me out with the mathematics required to add a mirror tool into the app._

-_Thank you JohnWick_007#8119 on Discord for providing me some icons to use in my app._
+- _JohnWick_007#8119 on Discord for providing me some icons to use in my app._
+- Those on StackOverflow who have assisted me with the many bugs I have encountered in my app.